zfifteen/z-sandbox/gists/README.md

 python geometric_factorization.py --validate
 ```

-This tests bit sizes from 64 down to 6 in steps of 5, looking for 100% success rate.
+This tests bit sizes from 64 down to 6 in steps of 5 to find the algorithm's effective range.
+Extended validation determined the highest bit size with success > 0%: 27-bit semiprimes.

 ### Experiment 2: 20-bit Validation